tko22/flask-boilerplate/docs/databases.md

 $ python manage.py db upgrade
 ```
 ### Random errors
 Sometimes you might run into weird errors.
-Since you most likely will run into these errors in the beginning(when your schema keeps changing) and, thus, will not have important data inside your database, you can just delete the database and start all over.
+Since you most likely will run into these errors in the beginning(when your schema keeps changing) and, thus, will not have important data inside your database, you can just delete the database and start all over.<br>

+**Note:** For docker, you must be in the ```postgres``` container
 ```
 $ psql
 # DROP DATABASE testdb;